 - Your nest egg should cover three-months living expenses at least

 Choose the Best Place

-Buying or Renting
+Buying VS. Renting

-since costs can vary from one place to another.
-But if you want to rent a house, it is cheaper to do it overseas.
+If you’re thinking about buying real estate, house prices are similar to those in the States.
+But one of the best financial tips is to check different regions since costs can vary from one place to another.
+But if you want to rent a house, it’s cheaper to do it overseas.

 Shipping a Car Across the World

 When you’re traveling across the world, you should consider taking your precious vehicle with you.
 You will make use of your car for getting to work or just getting around the area.
 If you are considering overseas vehicle shipping, exchange your license for a valid national permit.
 The one you have will be valid for six months, and you can exchange it at any Provincial Traffic Department.